 Confirmation News: (Grade as of September 2020 – May 2021)

 Clothes Closet — Our Savior’s Lutheran Church has a Children’s Clothing Closet with sizes up to 12-14.
 It is free to use.
 Usually you can receive two to three outfits, one of which is new.
 Shoes, boots, winter outer wear, under garments are also available most of the time.
 Children’s quilts are also available and sometimes twin bed sheets.
-If you need bath towels or bath mats they are available from another group within the church.
 You must call 263-7422 to request an appointment time to meet with a committee member to help you.
 Church office hours are Monday thru Friday 8am – 4:30pm.

 Would you like our congregation to pray for any issues, problems, or health concerns you have?
 We believe in the power of prayer and know that our petitions are heard and answered.
 Please call the church office at 218-263-7422 and we will pass your request on to the Prayer Chain.